Alain Doire Bfc Tourism Bfc 0015000Alain Doire Bfc Tourism Bfc 0015000

 Burgundy’s must-sees just over an hour from Beaune

-Nested in the heart of Burgundy, Beaune is a popular destination for its wine heritage and architecture.
-But beyond its ramparts and its Hôtel-Dieu – Hospices de Beaune, the region is home to many hidden and hidden treasures, more than an hour from the wine capital.
-From the Gallo-Roman era to the apogee of Christianity in Europe, emblematic sites await you for a journey back in time and a plunge into the Burgundian atmosphere.
-Destinations to enrich your stay and explore every facet of the region.
+Nestling in the heart of Burgundy, Beaune is a popular destination for its wine heritage and architecture.
+But beyond its ramparts and its famous Hôtel-Dieu – Hospices de Beaune, the region has many treasures, hidden or otherwise, just over an hour from the wine capital.
+From the Gallo-Roman era to the apogee of Christianity in Europe, there are a number of emblematic sites waiting to take you on a journey through time and immerse you in the soul of Burgundy.
+Destinations to enrich your stay and explore the region from every angle.

 Let's go for a walk ...